jimhigson/oboe.js/writing/main/3_Background.md

 JSON, itself a subset of Javascript, emerged as the main format for REST end points when requested via AJAX.
-Javascript programmers occupied a privileged position whereby their serialisation format mapped exactly onto the basic types of their programming language.
-As such there was never any confusion as to which exact object structure to de-serialise to.
+Javascript programmers occupied a privileged position whereby their serialisation format mapped exactly onto the inbuilt types of the programming language.
+As such there was never any confusion regarding which object structure to de-serialise to.
 If this seems like a small advantage, contrast with the plethora of confusing and incompatible representations of JSON output presented by the various Java JSON parsers; JSON's Object better resembles Java's Map